SettleMint

 The Conversion feature models a convertible instrument as two cooperating token features.
 The loan token holds the convertible principal, publishes conversion triggers, calculates the target amount, and reduces the holder's loan exposure.
 The target token uses Conversion Minter to mint the equity or share token only when an authorised loan-side converter calls it with a unique conversion ID.

-Use this explanation when you review a convertible note, mandatory conversion, or loan-to-equity setup.
-It describes the on-chain feature model and operating controls.
-It does not replace the product workflow for creating the asset or the legal terms that define when a conversion is allowed.
+Read this page when you review a convertible note, mandatory conversion, or loan-to-equity setup.
+It describes the on-chain feature model and operating controls, not the product workflow for creating the asset or the legal terms that govern when conversion is permitted.
+The two-feature pair described here is the unit of audit: start with the loan-side Conversion feature and the target-side Conversion Minter.

 One-view model